roman-milk/roman-milk.github.io/cum-sluts-anonymous.md

+===

- ****** Cum Sluts Anonymous 6: Jerry ****** byJust_Plain_Bob© As I watched her walk toward the front of the room I had a hard time believing that anyone who looked so innocent and angelic could stand in the front of this room and admit to being one of us.
+As I watched her walk toward the front of the room I had a hard time believing that anyone who looked so innocent and angelic could stand in the front of this room and admit to being one of us.
 But then I should know by now that all kinds of people have our problem.
 Among us are a doctor, a minister, a ministers wife (not related), several government officials, a couple of lawyers, a cop, a fireman, a garbage man, several housewives and the list could go on for hours.
 All of them are here because they all share the same addiction - they are all lovers of cum - cum junkies - cream pie lovers - call them what you will, they all love cum.
 Cum in their mouths, cum in their pussies; man or woman, it doesn't matter, they are all here to try and kick their habit.

  Well, almost all of them.
 I'm not here because I'm a cum slut, I'm here because they are.
 I'm here because I'm drawn to cum junkies.
 I'm a predator and this is my feeding ground.
 As I watched the innocent looking young lady making her way to the front of the gathering I felt eyes on me and I looked around and saw them all looking at me.
 Brenda, Julie, Mary Jo, Beverly and Joyce; they all knew what I was sitting there thinking and they also knew that they wouldn't say anything to anybody about it.
 I had that kind of power over them and they all feared that I would exercise that power by denying them what they wanted, no - make that what they needed.